patosai/tree-multiselect.js/README.md

 Option Attribute name         | Description
 ----------------------------- | ---------------------------------
-`data-section` **(required)** | The section the option will be in; can be nested `data-description`            | A description of the attribute; will be shown on the multiselect `data-index`                  | For pre-selected options, display options in this order, lowest index first
+`selected`                    | Have the option pre-selected.
+This is actually part of the HTML spec `data-section` **(required)** | The section the option will be in; can be nested `data-description`            | A description of the attribute; will be shown on the multiselect `data-index`                  | For pre-selected options, display options in this order, lowest index first.
+Conflicts will be overwritten by the last item with the same `data-index`

 Your `data-section` can have multiple section names, separated by the `sectionDelimiter` option.